Boom (entertainer): Controversies

 In November 10 and 11, 2013, Boom and several other celebrities, including Tak Jae-hoon, Andy Lee, Lee Soo-geun and Yang Se-hyung, were prosecuted for partaking in illegal gambling.
 The Seoul Central District Court classified Boom's case as a general gambling crime, and he was fined 5 million won.

 Personal life

 On March 10, 2022, Boom announced through his fan cafe and agency that he would be marrying a non-celebrity girlfriend on April 9, 2022.
+On March 22, 2024, the couple welcomed their first child, a girl.